federicoig/rockola/README.md

 # rockola 📀
 You will need a discord bot to get the token. <br />

-Create a "config" folder and create the file "config.json" then, inside<br />
-that file, copy your bot token into an object in config.json
+Create a "config" folder and create the file "config.json" then, inside that file, copy your bot token into an object in config.json

 <pre><code> {
   token:"YOUR-TOKEN"